Lockout Limbo: Judge, Sale, others find fields to stay loose

 Atlanta right-hander Kyle Wright is working out alongside Giants catcher Curt Casali and San Francisco outfielder Mike Yastrzemski, Kemp’s old college roommate.
 Most of them live within 10 minutes of each other, so there’s a support network off the diamond, too.

 Duvall joined the mix Friday.
-Angels infielder Phil Gosselin, Pittsburgh catcher Jacob Stallings and Seattle second baseman Adam Frazier also have taken part in the workouts.
+Marlins catcher Jacob Stallings, Seattle second baseman Adam Frazier and free agent Phil Gosselin also have taken part.

 “We’ve got a lot of guys up at Vanderbilt that train.
 It’s a get-ready environment,” Kemp said in a phone interview.
 “Honestly it’s just a true blessing.”